Guiding Philosophy

 Hitting the books

-Supplemental tutoring for high school or college level world language requirement, with bonus cultural content if desired.
+Supplemental tutoring for high school or college second language requirement, with bonus cultural content if desired.
 Make sure summer slide doesn't happen.
-Prepare for the exams you need, including the Hanyu Shuiping Kaoshi (HSK) or the AP Language and Culture test.
+Prepare for the exams you need, including the Hanyu Shuiping Kaoshi (HSK) or the AP Chinese Language and Culture exam.
 Homework required for exam prep.

 The first taste

-This is an easy and casual introduction to Chinese culture with carefully curated songs, games, or videos.
+This is an introduction to Chinese culture with carefully curated stories, music, games, or videos.
 Get to know how the spoken and written language is organized and the rudiments of the pronunciation system.
-Sample different kinds of food, festivals, and stories.
+Sample different kinds of food and festivals.
 If you like, we can add doses of character recognition to the lessons, writing strokes, graphic novels, translated texts... the choice is yours.

 Riverside Mandarin offers a range of services for all levels of proficiency, for ages 6 - senior citizen.
 Below are some samples of what I teach.
 Mix and match any of these in any ratio to personalize your experience.
 Or come up with your own idea of what to learn!